paradisebunny/daffodil/gameplay.md

 ## Healing
 Characters recover 1 hit point per day if they eat a meal and have a night of uninterrupted rest.
 ## Treasure
 To create a treasure hoard add up the total XP value of the monsters the characters have overcome or outwitted and multiply it by 1d3+1.
 The result is the total gold value of the treasure, split up into valuables as you see fit.
+Refer to the free [Swords & Wizardry](https://www.drivethrurpg.com/en/product/62346/Swords--Wizardry-Core-Rules) Core book or the [Basic Fantasy](https://www.basicfantasy.org/srd/magicItems.html) SRD online for a list of magic items.
 ## Optional - Ability Checks
 Roll under your ability score to succeed.
 Checks should only be rolled when the consequences are meaningful.
 Default to narrating player actions.
 ## Optional - Encumberance